ilikeyellowGZ/POE/README.md

 Enhance footer and header links with updated contact information and social media references; add emergency contact styles

+Add object-fit and object-position properties to petOption images for better display

 2. **Header and Footer**:
    - Designed a responsive header with a logo, navigation menu, and emergency contact information.
    - Built a footer with links to social media, policies, and contact details.